 - Bring Your Cat’s Favorite Stuff

-We talked about cats liking their routines and the safety of their homes.
+We mentioned that cats liking their routines and the safety of their homes.
 To make your cat as comfortable as possible during car rides, it’s a good idea to take a little bit of your home with you – your kitty’s favorite blanket, pillow or a cat toy (or all of it!) will make them feel more secure and safe.
-If you’re wondering how to travel long distance with a cat, this is it – bringing your pet’s favorite stuff with you will ensure they’re calm and peaceful during the entire trip.
+If you’re wondering how to travel long distance with a cat, this is it – by bringing your pet’s favorite stuff with you, you’ll ensure they’re calm and peaceful during the entire trip.
 Besides things that feel and smell like home, you should also take their usual litter, food and treats with you.

 - Make Your Cat Feel Comfortable

 If you bring your kitty’s favorite stuff with you, such as their blanket or a pillow, you’ll ensure they’re comfy in their crate, and as a result, quiet and peaceful during the entire ride.
 However, this only works if the trip is relatively short.
 Everything under six hours of traveling could be considered short, so your cat should be fine staying in the crate.
 If the trip is longer, say eight hours or more, you should let your cat out of the carrier occasionally– not only so they can stretch their legs a little, but also so they can go potty, drink water and have a meal.
 If your cat has a weak bladder or is diabetic or very old, you may want to let them out of the carrier more frequently (every four or so hours, depending on your cat’s health and age).
 The goal is to keep your kitty as comfortable as possible during the entire car ride.

 - Don’t Leave Your Cat In The Car